 Creating a small meadow garden is a great way to create a beautiful and wildlife-friendly space.

 In this article, we’ll take a look at the benefits of creating this type of planting scheme in more depth.
-Then we will talk about how you should go about creating one where you live.
+Then how you should go about creating one where you live.

 Why Create a Small Meadow Garden?